MagpiePKU/positiveSelectionPipeline/README.md

     v.    use PAL2NAL to change protein alignment into codon-matched alignment vi.
 PhyML builds tree with 100 bootstrap loop vii.  label tree branch using the option you choose (HERE always change treelabel.pl before use) viii. run PAML on model H0/H1, both are model=2, NSsites=2, runMode=0.
-The difference is H0 is fixed omega=1 and H1 is free omega
-    ix.   use shell script and chi2test.pl to get LRT results for each gene group.
+The difference is H0 is fixed omega=1 and H1 is free omega  (NOTE now we provide a script that runs PAML in parallel) ix.   use shell script and chi2test.pl to get LRT results for each gene group.
 Significant hits are recorded under Chi2Significant* outputs.
 Narrowed down LRT significant hit list to those with positively selected sites under Bayes Empirical Bayes are also processed.

+  f.  run a perl script which goes through your 'seed' species, combine the positive selection results, and converge them to find any converging evolution signature.

 3. Outputs:
   a.
 Chi2RawOutput.txt  //Chi2 result for every gene group